-In the Principled Technologies labs, we put the performance and durability of two systems to the test: the Dell Latitude 14 5000 Series (E5440) and Lenovo ThinkPad T440.
+In the Principled Technologies labs, we put the performance and durability of two systems to the test: the Dell Latitude 14 5000 Series (E5440) and Lenovo ThinkPad T440s.
 We purchased systems that were configured as similarly as possible, with the exception of the drive type (the Dell system had a solid-state hybrid drive while the Lenovo system used a traditional hard disk drive) and the battery.
 At Dell's request, we configured each notebook with the default battery.
 We found that:

-- the systems performed comparably on the tests that we ran - the Dell Latitude 14 5000 Series was better able to withstand being dropped to the floor from a height of 29 inches, suffering no damage to the hard drive after three drops - the Lenovo ThinkPad T440 failed completely after only the second drop - the Dell Latitude 14 5000 Series had longer battery life, outlasting the ThinkPad T440 by just over two hours.
+- the systems performed comparably on the tests that we ran - the Dell Latitude 14 5000 Series was better able to withstand being dropped to the floor from a height of 29 inches, suffering no damage to the hard drive after three drops - the Lenovo ThinkPad T440s suffered minor damage to the hard drive after the second drop - the Dell Latitude 14 5000 Series had longer battery life, outlasting the ThinkPad T440s by 2 hours and 37 minutes